RachelCarroll2018/AZ-Real-Estate-Analysis-with-4-ML-Models/README.md

 ## Group Members: Rachel, Sahaj, Jacob, Matt

 ##  GOAL:
-To create and compare 3 month prediction models using Prophet, Arima, Neural Network and LTSM RNN with housing data in Phoenix Arizona over the last 18 months.
+To create and compare prediction models using Prophet, Arima, Neural Network and LTSM RNN with housing data in Phoenix Arizona over the last 18 months.
 With the best model chosen, a RoboAdvisor will be created to answer questions a new homebuyer might need.

 ##  Which model shows the best predictability and least error?